Be Part of the Climate Solution

 How It Works

-You will meet 5 times with your EcoTeam, calculate your carbon footprints, then choose from a menu of actions that reduce household CO2 emissions by at least 5,000 pounds per household.
+Over 5 EcoTeam meetings, you and your teammates will calculate your carbon footprints and choose from a menu of actions that reduce household CO2 emissions by at least 5,000 pounds per household.
 Even if you've already "done a lot," you'll discover many new earth-friendly strategies.
 You'll learn about rebates available now for energy efficient home improvements.
 Once complete, data from teams will be provided to local governments to show that residents are doing their part to help with climate change.

 Resilient Neighborhoods has placed second in a national volunteer award competition!
 The Malcolm Lewis IMPACT!
 Award is awarded by the U.S. Green Building Council to high-impact initiatives.
 See our video here.